 I am a behavioural and sensory ecologist.
-My research focuses on the evolution of animal cognition and how animals use multiple sensory systems for foraging, communication and recognition in complex and changing environments.
+I’m particularly interested in Conservation Behaviour and how animal behaviour can be used to solve problems in conservation biology.
+My research interests include the evolution of animal cognition and how animals use multiple sensory systems for foraging, communication and recognition in complex and changing environments.

-I am currently a research fellow in the Department of Biological Sciences at Macquarie University.
+I lead the Conservation Behaviour Lab in the Taronga Institute of Science and Learning at the Taronga Conservation Society.
+I am also a research fellow in the Department of Biological Sciences at Macquarie University.

 I completed my honours degree at the Australian National University in Canberra, followed by my PhD as a cotutelle student enrolled at both Macquarie University in Sydney and Universite Paris Sud in France.
 I then moved to Queen Mary University of London where was a postdoctoral fellow funded by the Fyssen Foundation.